AlexanderDetkov/AlexanderDetkov.github.io/index.md

 Outside of research, I enjoy reading and playing the piano.
 My all-time favorite novel is Roadside Picnic by Arkady and Boris Strugatsky.
 The classic paper by Eugene Wigner "The Unreasonable Effectiveness of Mathematics in the Natural Sciences" is also a favorite of mine.
 The pinnacle of human creativity however has to go to Chopin and his Fantaisie-Impromptu in C♯ Minor.
 Currently, I am reading “A New Kind of Science” by Stephen Wolfram which takes a novel computational perspective of fundamental physics.

 ## Research Interests
-- **Deep Learning:** Graph and Convolutional Neural Networks, Trustworthy and Explainable AI (XAI), Geometric Deep Learning.
+- **Artificial Intelligence:** AI Reasoning, Neuro-symbolic AI, Neural Architecture Search, Trustworthy and Explainable AI (XAI).
-- **Artificial Intelligence:** Neuro-symbolic AI, Neural Architecture Search.
+- **Deep Learning:** Foundation Models, Graph and Convolutional Neural Networks, Geometric Deep Learning.
-- **Natural Sciences:** Computational Physics, Molecular Dynamics.
+- **Natural Sciences:** AI-Driven Scientific Discovery, Molecular Dynamics, Computational Physics.

 ## News
 - **[May 2023]** Joined [Prof. Di Niu](https://sites.ualberta.ca/~dniu/Homepage/Home.html) to work on explainable Graph Neural Networks.